Arpan301/AI/README.md

-#Let your work done by Ai by your voice
+#Let your work be done by Ai by your voice

 this code is written in python .
 Thus use latest version of python to run it